securityinmobility/selfy-vsoc-api/doc/README.md

 no JSON was received status code 415 will appear and if the JSON is formatted incorrectly, an error message is transmitted in the data-property with status code 400.

+# `POST` Test Payload

+The directory `selfy-vsoc-api/doc/test-payload` contains a JSON file for each `POST` endpoint, returning Status Code 200.

 # Internally triggered Methods

 These methods are triggered by the VSOC-internals without using the HTTP REST interface, therefor no `POST` or `GET` method is involved.